Read this article summarized with

 Group actions into the standard four-section work instruction format:

-A. Preparation – required tools, materials, PPE, pre-operation safety checks
+A. Preparation.
+Tools, materials, PPE, pre-operation safety checks.

-D. Completion – cleanup, documentation, handoff to next process
+D. Completion.
+Cleanup, documentation, handoff to the next process.

 Watch the video again at normal speed.
-Look specifically for pinch points, hot surfaces, heavy loads, torque specifications, alignment requirements, and steps commonly skipped.
+Look for pinch points, hot surfaces, heavy loads, torque specs, alignment requirements, and steps people skip.

 Example: